 Small businesses run on tight margins.
 The last thing a business owner wants is an IRS notice announcing the disallowance any of their business expense deductions.
 This is particularly the case for sole proprietorships who report their business expenses on Schedule C of IRS Form 1040.
-For ...
+For instance, deductions on Schedule ...

 July 28, 2017

 Like Napolean recognizing that an army marches on its stomach, the owners of the Boston Bruins know a hockey team needs to be well-fed to ensure optimal performance on game day.
 So, when the Bruins go on the road to play away-games, management plans ahead.
-With ...
+With half of the Bruins’ ...

 June 22, 2017